darasiemi/house-prediction-airbnb-spark-ml/README.md

      docker run -it test:sparkml
      ```
    - This command starts a container where the Spark application can execute.
 The `-it` flag allocates a pseudo-TTY connected to the container’s stdin; creating an interactive bash shell in the container.

-**Additional Configuration and Details:**

-- **Environment Variables:**
-  - If there are environment variables that need to be set for Spark or the application itself (such as database credentials or API keys), they can be specified using the `-e` option with the `docker run` command.

-- **Data Volumes:**
-  - For data persistence or to access datasets from the host machine, you can use Docker volumes to mount data directories from the host into the container.
-Add `-v /path/on/host:/path/in/container` to the `docker run` command.

-- **Logging and Output:**
-  - Ensure that logs and outputs are directed to stdout or are being properly collected and monitored if necessary for debugging and performance tuning.

-This approach not only simplifies deployment but also aligns with best practices for developing and deploying big data applications in scalable and reproducible environments.